Scoring the Examination

 Reporting of Scores

 Official notification of examination results will occur approximately 10-12 weeks after the examination is administered.
 In the interest of maintaining confidentiality of examinee information, examination results are not given by telephone or via fax.
-When results are ready, a notification will be sent to the email on record in the ABMGG portal.
+When results are ready, a notification will be sent to the email and on record in the ABMGG portal.

 Integrity of Scores